 - The automatic media detection feature could use improvement

 - Lacks out of the box visual customization

 The latest version of MultiGet operates like a torrent client.
 It is able to seek out segments of the same file from different sources.
 Those segments will be downloaded simultaneously and assembled into one file.
 The system allows you to pause and resume individual downloads and it will also load URLs directly from the Clipboard.

 You don’t need to worry about which operating system this downloader will work on because it is an add-on for Firefox, so it will work on any system that can host that web browser.
 The add-on format makes the interface for this tool browser-based.
 The main screen shows a list of downloads in a schedule and you get details on an individual download by clicking on that file’s entry in the list.
 Those details appear in a popup window.

-You can pause and resume downloads and retry file transfers that were interrupted.
-This downloader is free to use.
+You can pause and resume large downloads and retry file transfers that were interrupted.
+This Linux download manager is free to use.